Gardener | Farm to Table Chef Recipe Developer

 Experiencing personal dietary restrictions lead Michelle down a path to becoming a Certified Culinary Nutrition Expert and Instructor.
 "Among other things, I have learned that convenience foods are not really convenient; we all pay eventually with health issues that result from food made in factories."

-With the launching of Food Solutions by Michelle Marshall, a wider range of the public will be able to benefit from Michelle's decades of food wisdom.
-Whether that is through one on one food consultation, a small cooking class, or through a private catered event, people with a variety of needs stand to benefit.
+With Food Solutions by Michelle Marshall, a wider range of the public will be able to benefit from Michelle's decades of food wisdom.
+Whether that is through sustainable gardening, organic food products, or through a private catered event, people with a variety of needs stand to benefit.

 In many ways, Michelle's food journey has brought her right back to her roots: cooking locally-grown food from scratch.